nmoteki/aggregate_generator/README.md

   length is scaled such that spherule radius is 1.0.

 ### Accuracy
-Maximum error of the center-to-center distance between two-spherules in contact never exceeds 0.005 (typically < 0.001) by default.
-You can change this tolerance by changing the parameter "tol" defined in "aggregate_gen_main.cpp".
+Maximum error of the center-to-center distance between two-spherules in contact never exceeds 0.005 (typically < 0.001).
+You can change the tolerance by changing the parameter "tol" defined in "aggregate_gen_main.cpp"

-### Limitation of the geometeric parameters
+### Limitation of (kf,Df)
 Under the constraint of the fractal-scaling law, finding of an attached-and-nonoverlapped aggregate configuration could be unrealistic for compact (i.e., closely-packed) aggregates.
-To avoid the infinite looping of the search algorithm, please choose the geometric parameters (*kf*,*Df*) to be *kf*+*Df* < ~3.4.
+To avoid the infinite looping of the search algorithm, please choose the geometrical parameters (kf,Df) to be kf+Df < ~3.4.

 ### Random number seed
 If necessary, random number seed can be changed at line14-15 of "aggregate_gen_main.cpp".